reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.2.5 =
+* Added:          Prevent Redux from firing on AJAX heartbeat, but added hook for it 'redux/ajax/heartbeat'.
+* Fixed:          Removed erroneous 's' character from HTML.

 = 3.2.2.4 =
 * Added:	  Check to make sure a field isn't empty after the filter.
 If it is empty, skip over it.